equinor/procosys-completion-api/README.md

 To open secrets.json, right-click on the startup project and select 'Manage User Secrets'.
 ### Run

-Choose to run as *Equinor.ProcoSys.Completion.WebApi* in the dropdown menu and hit F5.
+Choose to run as *Equinor.ProCoSys.Completion.WebApi* in the dropdown menu and hit F5.

 ## Run the application using Docker Compose